 Suggested Equipment

 - HP Pavilion x360 laptop computer with a 14″ touchscreen display, or any similar touchscreen laptop.
-Originally, I had purchased an 11.6″ laptop for reading practice, but I found that the screen was too small, especially when I had 6 windows open at the same time (2 windows for the Japanese reader, 2 for the Kanji Catalogue, 1 for the Kanji Pronunciation Index and 1 for the Glossary).
+Originally, I had purchased an 11.6″ laptop for reading practice, but I found that the screen was too small, especially when I had 6 windows open at the same time (2 windows for the Japanese Reader, 2 for the Kanji Catalogue, 1 for the Kanji Pronunciation Index and 1 for the Glossary).

 - Stylus Active Pen for HP Pavilion x360, or any similar stylus pen.